rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 may have multiple categories.
 After the title, you'll find the topics surrounded by parentheses._

+_Tags/form or meta: draft, sketch, long, short, sketch, delayed, rambly (I haven't used that yet)_

+_Tags/style: rants, talks_

-_Tags: talks, draft, long, short, sketch, rants, technology, meta, grinnell, teaching, delayed, email, technical_
+_Tags/content: technology, meta, grinnell, delayed, email, technical (not the same as technology), Racket, data science, overcommittment, language_

 1. Software over-privileges.  :draft:short:technology: `software-overprivileges`

+1. Should I buy Grammarly premium?  :meta:language:technology:short:sketch: `buying-grammarly-premium`

 1. Becoming an icon (no, the other kind).  :misc:short:

 1. Becoming a celebrity (before or after Scarlet and Give Back day).  :grinnell:short:delayed: